Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/Test-Report.md

 - **Outcome:** The test verifies the correct handling of expected exceptions.
 - **Result:** Test passed successfully with exception handling.

-## Known Problems

-No known problems or failed tests were observed during the test execution.

 ## Test Report for Discord Bot Commands